carolinau/docs/docs/regular-maintenance.md

 ```
 ## Terminus Quick Commands
 ### Scripts
 Download a .sh script that bundles each group below into a script for easy updates.
+These scripts can be used as an alternative to the Terminus Mass Run plugin, although the Terminus Mass Run plugin is a more efficient way.
 - [Dev to Test](https://webdocs.carolinau.edu/scripts/devtest.sh)
 - [Test to Live](https://webdocs.carolinau.edu/scripts/testlive.sh)
 - [Clear Cache](https://webdocs.carolinau.edu/scripts/clearcache.sh)